r-cemper/ZPretty/README.md

 ## Wrap JSON to multi lines / Test ISJSON

 ### install and usage ###
-Packed Pretty.xml installs routine ZPretty in any namespace.
+Packed ZPretty.xml installs routine ZPretty in any namespace.
 calling $$Do^ZPretty(input,\[filler],\[newline]) returns a wrapped JSON string.
 _filler_ is the optional string for the indent, default = "  "
 _newline_ is optional, default =  $C(13,10)  <CR><LF>